Developer-Baboo/complex_curd/README.md

 ## About Project
-✅ upload image in laravel 10
+✅ upload image in laravel 10 <br />
-✅ Edit and update image in Laravel
+✅ Edit and update image in Laravel <br />
-✅ upload and display image in laravel 10
+✅ upload and display image in laravel 10 <br />
-✅ show selected image in form in laravel
+✅ show selected image in form in laravel <br />

-✅send checkbox value in laravel 10
+✅send checkbox value in laravel 10 <br />
-✅ edit checkbox value in laravel
+✅ edit checkbox value in laravel <br />
-✅ pass checkbox value from view to controller in laravel
+✅ pass checkbox value from view to controller in laravel <br />

-✅ send radio button value in laravel form
+✅ send radio button value in laravel form <br />
-✅ show selected radio button in laravel
+✅ show selected radio button in laravel<br />
-✅edit radio button in laravel 10
+✅edit radio button in laravel 10<br />
-✅radio button crud in laravel 10
+✅radio button crud in laravel 10<br />

-✅how to get select option value in laravel
+✅how to get select option value in laravel <br />
-✅how to update select option value in laravel
+✅how to update select option value in laravel <br />
-✅select option value in laravel edit
+✅select option value in laravel edit <br />

-✅ send data in database
+✅ send data in database <br />
-✅display data from database in laravel
+✅display data from database in laravel <br />
-✅edit data in database
+✅edit data in database <br />
-✅delete data in database
+✅delete data in database  <br />
-✅Show selected image JavaScript
+✅Show selected image JavaScript <br />